matweldon/markdown_llm/README.md

 # Notes

 To test that the package works without the `llm` key management utilities, run `mv "$(llm keys path)" "$(llm keys path).bak"` and then try to run the package.
-It currently seems to work fine if you're installing and running the package in the same directory where your .env is stored, but not work in another directory.
+Remember to change it back again after.